 I’ve decided that I completely love the craft and gift possibilities with Sculpley Clay!
-After making clay keyrings I decided to make this heart hanger too and I’m already (prematurely) planning to make Christmas tree decorations and present tags.
+After making clay keyrings I decided to make this heart hanger too.
 It’s such a great material to work with and my girls have loved creating with it as well.

 The backdrop, if you’re interested, is actually the abstract art canvas I made with my daughter.
 Another great activity to do with children.

 Straw (or something else to punch the hole with)